19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Hazards/Shadowcurse.md

 The Shadowcurse is a blight on the world of **Mithrinia**.

-Areas affected by the Shadowcurse without a sufficient light source are [Shadowcursed Darkness](Darkness.md#Shadowcursed%20Darkness).
+Areas affected by the Shadowcurse without a light source are [Shadowcursed Darkness](Darkness.md#Shadowcursed%20Darkness).

 ## The Shadow Timer

 While in the Shadowcurse, the light is constantly at risk.

-When the PCs enter the Shadowcurse, the GM sets a real timer for 1d20 + 30 minutes.
+When the PCs enter the Shadowcurse, the GM sets a real-life timer for 1d20 + 30 minutes.

 When the timer runs out, the Shadowcurse lashes out, extinguishing all the light sources that the PCs have.
 This timer is hidden from the players.